Globalization, Institutions and Economic Security (GIES) Workshop

 See a streaming video of this event.
 This streaming video requires RealPlayer.
 If you do not have RealPlayer, you can download it free.

-Christina Davis is an Assistant Professor at the Department of Politics and the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Nita Rudra is Assistant Professor of International Affairs at the Graduate School of Public and International Affairs at

 University of Pittsburgh.
 Her teaching and research interests include international political economy, politics of welfare in developing countries, globalization studies, comparative politics, and labor in developing countries.